 ReThink Breast Cancer (for young women)

 Saskatchewan Ministry of Health (guide for newly diagnosed)

 Saskatchewan Cancer Agency (Breast Treatment Guidelines)

 Thanks so much to all of you supportive ladies that have been attending our meetings!
 I have found the meetings so uplifting and I am grateful to all of you that have attended.
 I feel an instant connection to each of you because you understand.
-At our last meeting, a couple of blogs were brought up.
-The links to these blogs is included below:
+A couple of blogs have been discussed at the meetings.
+Links to these blogs are included below:

 Our support group made an appearance on CTV Morning Live on January 11 to help promote the support group and advertise our first meeting.